NORA

 - designing the decision schema for create, update, reassign, manual review, and no-action branches

-- shaping the portal as the main control surface for Operations, Notifications, Team Status, Consultants, and System Controls
+- shaping the portal as the main control surface for Work Queue review, My Calls, Knowledge Library, Team Chat, consultant state, Settings, and system controls

 - building the live demo path around Outlook intake, ERP lookup/write actions, consultant mapping, availability policy, and execution audit

-- adding hard safety gates for office hours, kill switch state, live execution, ERP writes, and Outlook moves
+- adding hard safety gates for office hours, kill switch state, live execution, ERP writes, Outlook moves, mailbox intake, and AWS LLM routing

 The important design choice was to keep NORA operationally boring in the right ways.
 It should be useful because it respects the workflow, not because it tries to look clever.